Frequently Asked Questions

 About the Program

-Funding is distributed based on a formula that prioritizes applications based on need.
-It is not first-come-first-serve.
-Everyone who applies will have their application reviewed.
+Everyone who applies will have their application reviewed, but funding is not guaranteed and is not first-come-first-served.
+It will be distributed based on need.
 For more information about how applications are prioritized, see the Prioritization Information page.

 If I receive assistance, do I have to pay it back?